-As a result of the Spin-off discussed above, the results from Remy are reflected in the Consolidated Statements of Earnings as discontinued operations for all periods presented.
-Total revenues included in discontinued operations were \$1,173 million, \$1,125 million and \$497 million for the years ending December 31, 2014, 2013 and 2012, respectively.
-Pre-tax earnings included in discontinued operations were \$6 million, \$22 million, and \$89 million for the years ending December 31, 2014, 2013 and 2012, respectively.
+On December 31, 2014, we completed the distribution (the "Remy Spin-off") of all of the outstanding shares of common stock of our previously owned subsidiary Remy International, Inc. ("New Remy", NASDAQ: REMY), a manufacturer and distributer of auto parts, to FNFV shareholders.
+We have no continuing involvement in New Remy as of December 31, 2015.
+As a result of the Remy Spin-off, the results of New Remy are reflected in the Consolidated Statements of Earnings as discontinued operations for the the years ended December 31, 2014 and 2013.
+Total revenue included in discontinued operations was \$1,173 million and \$1,125 million for the years ended December 31, 2014, and 2013, respectively.
+Pre-tax earnings included in discontinued operations were \$6 million and \$22 million for the years ended December 31, 2014, and 2013, respectively.